-- be registered full-time in the degree program and department/school/institute; - maintain full-time status; and - remain in good academic standing for the duration of your funding.
+- be registered full-time in the degree program and department/ school/institute - maintain full-time status - progress at an acceptable rate through the program as determined by the Dean of the Faculty of Graduate and Postdoctoral Affairs - remain in good academic standing for the duration of your funding

-Cancellation of your funding may result if you change your degree program, drop to part-time status, withdraw from your courses or choose to take time off from your program.
+Cancellation of your funding will occur if you change your degree program, drop to part-time status, withdraw from your courses, choose to take time off from your program, or are not progressing at an acceptable rate.

-For example, if your offer of funding includes a scholarship and a research assistantship (RA) in a MASc program in engineering, you will forfeit all your funding if you switch to an MEng program.
+For example, if your offer of funding includes a scholarship and a research assistantship (RA) in an MASc program in engineering, you will forfeit all your funding if you switch to an MEng program.
 In addition, if you are offered an RA at the time of admission, but choose to switch supervisors, you will forfeit your RA.
 If you are considering any changes to your program or your registration status, you must consult your department/school/ institute first to discuss any possible implications for your funding.